-- Develop and increase revenue from Personal Line Product and Services Income from South East Asia, through the collaboration with partner as reinsurer and insurer. - Increase value to all stakeholders including customer, business partner and employee. - Deliver decent and sustain return to shareholders with strong financial position.
+- Increase value to all stakeholders including customer, business partner and employee. - Deliver decent and sustain return to shareholders with strong financial position.

-Recognising the pace of change in both the business environment and in consumer expectations, the Company continually reviews its business strategies and ensures that it able to provide needed capacity and meet the new competitive challenges that emerge.
+Recognising the pace of change in both the business environment and in consumer expectations, the Company continually reviews its business strategies and ensures that it's able to provide needed capacity and meet the new competitive challenges that emerge.